FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 #.
 Make sure only 1 instance is running:

    #.
-Stop Vonk
+Stop Firely Server
    #.
 Scale down to 1 instance
    #.
-Upgrade Vonk (by referring to a newer image, or installing newer binaries)
+Upgrade Firely Server (by referring to a newer image, or installing newer binaries)
    #.
-Start Vonk
+Start Firely Server
    #.
 Let it do the import
    #.
 Then scale back up to multiple instances.